caro46/Pipa_parva/Sex_linked_regions.md

 vcftools --vcf /4/caroline/Pipa_parva/HiSeq_analysis/Pipa_chimerical_recalibrated_round1.vcf --chr "supercontig_6" --from-bp 166408241 --to-bp 166409321 --recode --recode-INFO-all --out /4/caroline/Pipa_parva/HiSeq_analysis/Pipa_chimerical_recalibrated_round1_scaffold210848

 ```
+- Identifying SNP near exons for some genes important in development

 Looked for SNP near exons for: `ctnnb1`, `hoxa11`, `sox4`, `NCOA2`, `wnt9a`, `cdk6`, `cyp51a`, `evx1`, `cbx3`, `cdh7`.

 `Scaffold1250`: first exons of `NCOA2`.
 Using genotypes from HiSeq: position 19401 in intron 1 interesting (supercontig_1: 11067322): heterozygous `G/A` for dad, homozygous `G/G` for mom.
 Can amplify exon 2 (~180bp) with part of intron 1 containing the SNP: `scaffold1250` ~ 19200..20100 (~900bp).
 Position 18885 (supercontig_1	11066806, mom:T/T dad:T/TG) and 17755 (supercontig_1: 11065676, mom: G/G, dad: G/GT).
 Exon 1 from 18609..18694, should amplify from 18400..19300 (~900bp).

-- Identifying if SNP in mom different from dad in `mmp16`
+- Identifying if SNP in mom different from dad in `mmp16` (Chr06:110830741..110898268)

 `Scaffold11527` contains a SNP with a sex inheritance pattern identified by RADseq (position 17118).It maps to an intronic region of `mmp16` of X. tropicalis v9.0 on xenbase.
 ```